 She is also the editor of Futuredaze: An Anthology of YA Science Fiction, Futuredaze 2: Reprise, Geek Theater: 15 Plays by Science Fiction and Fantasy Writers, and The Grimm Future.
 Her fiction has appeared in various anthologies and her non-fiction regularly appears in the SFWA Bulletin and Amazing Stories Magazine.
 She is a nominee for the 2017 Fanzine Hugo Award for her editing work on Journey Planet.

-Erin is currently serving as Head of Program for Boskone, New England’s longest running science fiction and fantasy convention, and has also served in a variety of roles within the Program Committees of various Worldcons.
-During the say, she works as an event content producer for MIT Technology Review.
+Erin is currently serving as chair for Boskone 58, New England’s longest running science fiction and fantasy convention, and has also served in a variety of roles within the Program Committees of various Worldcons.
+During the day, she works as an event content producer for MIT Technology Review.
 She lives in Marblehead, MA.